 Cataract surgery is advised when the cataract begins to interfere with one’s normal activities.
 The development of a cataract is not, in itself, an indication that surgery is required.
 If you suspect that you have a cataract, a thorough evaluation should be performed.
 After several tests have been made, the doctor will discuss with you the need for cataract surgery.
 If it is decided the time is right for you to have a cataract surgery, the operation can be scheduled to be performed at your convenience.
 The decision to have the surgery is, of course, ultimately the patient’s decision.

-The Takle Eye Group & Surgeons opened in 1973.
-The Center is located adjacent to the Spalding Regional Hospital in Griffin, GA and offers patients the most modern eye surgery facility with the latest in no-stitch, no injection, small incision technique.
+Takle Eye Group opened in 1973.
+The Takle Eye surgery center is located in Locust Grove, GA and offers patients the most modern eye surgery facility with the latest in no-stitch, no injection, small incision technique.
 In choosing a facility to have your operation pay close attention to the detail.
-Many surgical centers because of their high overhead have to”get you in and get you out”.
-Many times you see the surgeon after the operation and are left to followup with someone who didn’t do the surgery.
-Our Griffin eye surgeons actually see you after the surgery for the full 90 days your insurance covers you, not an ancillary staff member.
+Many surgical centers because of their high overhead have to "get you in and get you out".
+Many times you see the surgeon after the operation and are left to follow up with someone who didn’t do the surgery.
+The eye surgeons at Takle Eye actually see you after the surgery for the full 90 days your insurance covers you, not an ancillary staff member.

-We at the Takle Eye Group & Surgeons pride ourselves on providing safe, effective and time-efficient services for our patients.
+We pride ourselves on providing safe, effective and time-efficient services for our patients.
 For instance, the majority of patients spend less than two hours from check in to check out.
 All your post-operative visits are covered at no charge and the surgeon is on call 24 hours a day if you have any questions or concerns.

 An IOL stands for intraocular lens.
 It replaces your body’s own natural lens/cataract and there are now more options available to replace your body’s own lens including premium channel lens that consist of either the multifocal type or the accommodative type.